Make these 10 easy freezer meals in 1 hour. Have cozy crockpot meals like Beef Ragu, Salsa Chicken, and Carnitas ready to dump in the crockpot and go.

 - Italian sausages

-*Note: If you don’t have access to these stores OR your local stores don’t carry grass-fed ground beef, I recommend Butcher Box.
+*Note: If your local stores don’t carry high-quality chicken or pork or grass-fed ground beef, I recommend Butcher Box.
 You can read my honest review of their products here, and my post on how to make Butcher Box worth the cost!

 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the offer!